data-science-skills/dss-web/README.md

 <instructions - https://docs.gethugothemes.com/bigspring/installation/>

-1. install quarto and hugo and go
+1. Install quarto and hugo and go
-2. run `npm install` to install all of the needed dependencies for the site.
+2. Run `npm install` to install all of the needed dependencies for the site.

 ````
 added 84 packages, and audited 85 packages in 6s